Thaising-Taing/MSIS_NPU_MicroCompiler/README.md

 ```

 ## Take Home Message
-If you want to extend to support more custom models, you can just add the new models into the MicroCompiler.py.
+If you want to extend to support more custom models, you can just add the new models into the MicroCompiler.py with your own Inference Code.
 Moreover, adding your calculating Activation Address into Model directory, and writing your own Architecture script for your custom models with listing down all the models' operations.

 ## Contact
 Thaising Taing - thaisingtaing@chungbuk.ac.kr